Builder Of Controversial Keystone XL Pipeline Says It's Moving Forward

 TC Energy, formerly known as TransCanada, says in a statement the project will invest $8 billion into the North American economy and provide "thousands of well-paying jobs during construction."

-That may be welcome by some as economies have taken a hit from the Coronavirus global pandemic.
-But others worry construction workers traveling to rural communities along the pipeline route will help spread the disease.
-The 1,210 mile pipeline would be built between Hardisty, Alberta, and Steel City, Nebraska.
+That may be welcome by some as economies have taken a hit from the global coronavirus pandemic.
+But others worry construction workers traveling to rural communities along the pipeline route will help spread the virus.
+The 1,210-mile pipeline would be built between Hardisty, Alberta, and Steel City, Neb.

 "Our rural communities are strained as it is for medical supplies and hospital beds amid a global pandemic.
 TC energy must put an end to any construction in our small towns as the pandemic grows across our country," says Jane Kleeb, founder of Bold Nebraska.